How to Wash Norwex Microfiber Rags: Complete Care & Cleaning Guide

 The Norwex company practices a different form of cleaning.
 They educate their customers about the two most common cleaning methods โ chemical and mechanical.

-Most households practice the chemical cleaning method through the help of cleaning products.
+Most households practice the chemical cleaning method with the help of cleaning products.
 Norwex rejects the use of harmful chemicals.
 Instead, the company encourages the practice of mechanical cleaning.

 Norwex ensures that with their microfiber science, water, and a little bit of elbow grease, any surface can be cleaned.